ealtunhan/Phonebook-CloudFormation/README.md

 apply git commands (push, pull, commit, add etc.) and Github as Version Control System.

 Steps to Solution
-Step 1: Download or clone project definition from clarusway repo on Github
+Step 1: Download or clone project definition from EricA repo on Github

 Step 2: Prepare developer's app for production environment